ForEvolve/forevolve.github.io/_drafts/en/3000-01-01-learn-coding-with-dot-net-core-publishing-guide.md

 {% assign index = 5 %}
 {% assign nextIndex = index | plus: 1 %}
 {% assign installmentNumber = index | plus: 1 %}
+{%- comment -%} {% assign subSeriesFirstPart = 6 %} {%- endcomment -%}

+**TODO:**

+- complete the setup of sub-series
+- Allow overriding the link for sub-series.md and intro-series.md so this page can point to a full URL
+- ...

 {% assign installment = "sixth" %}
 {% assign rawBlogLink = "TODO" %}